Washington Nationals: World Series win (2019)

-Post-World Series
+Post–World Series decline (2020–2025)

 Franchise cornerstone Anthony Rendon left in free agency for the Los Angeles Angels after the 2019 season.
+The Nationals agreed to re-sign fellow building block Stephen Strasburg to a massive seven-year deal that guaranteed him $245 million.
+However, injuries limited him to just 31 and 1/3 innings under the contract, and eventually forced him to retire in 2024.
 The Nationals struggled in 2020, when the coronavirus pandemic led to the season being shortened to 60 games; the team finished 26-34 and missed the playoffs.
 After another disappointing start to the 2021 season, in which the team was under .500 at the trade deadline, GM Mike Rizzo disassembled much of the team, trading ace pitcher Max Scherzer and superstar shortstop Trea Turner to the Dodgers, among many other trades of starting players in exchange for prospects, signifying the start of a rebuilding process.
 Ryan Zimmerman, the longtime face of the franchise who had been with the team since its inaugural 2005 season, announced his retirement after the 2021 season, marking the end of the first era of Nationals baseball.

-On August 2, 2022, the Nationals traded 23-year-old superstar Juan Soto to the San Diego Padres after he turned down a 15-year, $440 million contract extension offer, which would have constituted the richest contract in baseball history.
+On August 2, 2022, the Nationals sent 23-year-old superstar Juan Soto to the San Diego Padres in a blockbuster trade after he turned down a 15-year, $440 million contract extension offer, which would have constituted the richest contract in baseball history.
 In doing so, the Nationals lost its franchise icon and one of the last integral players from the 2019 championship team.
 The Nationals received one of the largest prospect hauls in any single trade in baseball history in return, with the front office hoping that the elite prospects would form the core of the next championship team.
-After trading Soto and others, the Nationals finished the 2022 season with the worst record in baseball at 55-107.
+After trading Soto and others, the Nationals finished the 2022 season with the worst record in baseball at 55–107.